Shazwazza/Our.Umbraco.IoC/README.md

 # Our.Umbraco.IoC

-The fastest and easiest way to add Dependency Injection to your Umbraco 7.x project with support for various container types.
+The fastest and easiest way to add Dependency Injection support to your Umbraco 7.x project with support for various container types.

 ## Installation